How to Make Your WordPress Website More Accessible for People With Disabilities

 Start with an Accessibility Plugin

 First things first, installing a WordPress accessibility plugin is a straightforward way to get started.
-These plugins often come packed with features like keyboard navigation, contrast adjustment, and screen reader compatibility.
-It’s like having a toolkit that helps you address common accessibility issues without diving deep into code.
+This plugin, like – All in One Accessibility for quick website accessibility improvements, often comes packed with features like voice navigation, talk & type, online keyboard, contrast adjustment, and screen reader compatibility.

 Use Semantic HTML